 Supervised Ministry Practicum 1 & 2 (DVML 701 & 702) are required courses in the Master of Divinity (M.Div.) degree program.
 These courses must be taken in sequence, beginning in a fall semester and concluding in a spring semester.
 A student may begin the SMP sequence upon completion of DVHD 605 – Pastoral Theology.

 The SMP requires that a student engage in ministry, under supervision, for no less than 12 hours per week for 35 weeks, beginning in early September and concluding in early May.
-The SMP is carried out in a ministry setting approved by Beeson’s Director of Ministry Leadership Development (MLD).
+The SMP is carried out in a ministry setting approved by Beeson’s Director of Contextual Learning.
 While most students will complete the SMP in a local church setting, approval is sometimes given to other ministry sites (e.g. Christian ministry organizations, chaplaincy positions, campus ministries).
 The ministry site must provide a student with ample opportunity to gain hands-on experience in the performance of ministry duties for which he or she is receiving training in other courses in the Beeson M.Div. curriculum.
 These include but are not limited to preaching and teaching the Scriptures, providing pastoral care and counsel, planning and leading ministries of worship, discipleship, evangelism, and missions, and various facets of ministry administration.
-Students are encouraged to consult with the MLD director concerning the ministry site(s) they are considering.
+Students are encouraged to consult with the director of contextual learning concerning the ministry site(s) they are considering.